richardnklv/richardnklv/README.md

 ### 💼 Professional Skills
 - Progressing in Software Development
-- Object-Oriented Programming (Java, Python)
+- Object-Oriented Programming (Java, Python, PHP)
-- Web Development
+- Web Development with Java, Python, PHP, Laravel, and VueJS
 - Both a humble student and an enthusiastic leader
 - An unlimited supply of energy
 - Boundless creativity that I receive from higher dimensions